The Complete Guide to Website Project Management

 You can also use Jitsi which does not require authentication and is an open-source free videoconferencing platform.

 Now, we also mentioned that we used Loom to share asynchronous video with the team.
-In case something is not urgent enough for a meeting, you can still give the message a personal touch by using the Loom integration, which can be accessed from the same panel as the meetings.
+When something is not urgent, you can still add a personal touch by using the Loom integration.

 3. Configure the task board

-The Tasks mini-app is a powerful project management tool that allows you to coordinate your project with functionality across the board.
+The Tasks mini-app is a powerful project management tool that allows you to coordinate your project.
 We organize all of our tasks in a ‘backlog’, ‘doing’, ‘to be reviewed’ and ‘done’ setup.

-There are a variety of different tasks that we organize in different ways, let’s do a deep dive into the most notable ones that you will most likely work with when setting up a website project of your own.
+There are a variety of task configurations.
+Let’s do a deep dive into the most notable ones that you will need when setting up a website project of your own.

 Strategy space task: Cycle/Sprint task

-The highest level documentation in the website project management workflow is done with a cycle or sprint task.
-These tasks summarize all the sub activities within the implementation time interval.
+The highest level documentation in the website project management workflow is done with a sprint task.
+These tasks summarize all the activities within your sprint cylce.
 We typically use these to separate project vs task.

 Depending on how large your project is, you can either create 1 task for this, or separate it between different workflows such as SEO, content implementation and back-end work.